Sun, the Wind / Tree

 Dui develops when a (broken) yin line is added (dark arrow; yin symbolizes receptivity).
 Sun‘s powerful, uniform growth of our inner being encounters the outer world in Dui.
 That which has developed hidden deeply within ourselves, crosses the border of our self and becomes visible.
 It touches the environment and generates… reverberation.

-Examples for hexagrams where Sun develops into Dui → here.
+Examples of hexagrams where Sun develops into Dui → here.

 Sun develops into Qian, the Heaven